King’s Emergency Department (ED) is one of the busiest in the country. About 25% of our patients are under 16, while 10% are over 65.

 It is open to anyone who needs urgent hospital care because of an illness or accident.
 It is also often known as Accident & Emergency, A&E or Casualty.

 We also run an Urgent Treatment Centre at King’s College Hospital.
-This is run in partnership with Totally plc.
+This is run in partnership with Greenbrook Healthcare (part of Totally plc).

 Where is the ED?